chains-project/GoSurf/README.md

 - `-output`: Specify the output format for the capabilities list (*'v'* for verbose, *'json'* for JSON)
 - `-module`: Specify the module path (relative or absolute)
 - `-packages`: Specify the path and filename for the packages output file
-- `-packages`: Specify the path and filename for the capabilities ouput file
+- `-capabilities`: Specify the path and filename for the capabilities ouput file

 `run_capslock.py` automatically infers the packages contained within the provided Go module and execute the Capslock tool on each of these packages.